Who have we been

-Who have we been is an exploration of a traumatic early childhood memory in five parts: two audio stories, four paintings, a sculpture you get into to listen to a piece of music, and a video.
-It was created on the occasion of being nominated for the Baza award for contemporary art.
+Who have we been is an exploration of a traumatic early childhood memory, told in five parts: two audio stories, four paintings, a sculpture one enters to listen to music, and a video.
+The work was created for my nomination for the Baza Award for Contemporary Art.

 who1